How to Start Your Own Website And Online Business

 Keep in mind that these are the bare bones of a web business – they’re the tools you need for starting your own online business, but they don’t guarantee success.

-Starting your own website is one thing - turning that site into a successful online business is something else.
+Starting your own website is one thing – turning that site into a successful online business is another.
 But you have to learn to crawl before you walk.

 You must learn the process of starting your own website before you get onto the fun part: making money.